-Washington, D.C. – Dr. Larry G. Adams of the Purdue University School of Veterinary has been chosen by the Association of American Veterinary Medical Colleges (AAVMC) to receive the 2009 Pfizer National Teaching Award, the most prestigious teaching award in veterinary medicine in the United States.
+Washington, D.C. – Dr. Larry G. Adams of the Purdue University School of Veterinary has been chosen by the American Association of Veterinary Medical Colleges (AAVMC) to receive the 2009 Pfizer National Teaching Award, the most prestigious teaching award in veterinary medicine in the United States.
 The award will be presented at the AAVMC annual meeting in Washington, D.C., on Saturday, March 13, 2010.

 Dr. Adams is Professor in the Department of Veterinary Clinical Sciences at the Purdue University School of Veterinary Medicine.
 He received his DVM from Auburn University in 1984, and his PhD from the University of Minnesota in 1991.
 After serving a small animal internship, Dr. Adams was in private practice before becoming a Clinical Resident at the University of Minnesota in 1986.
 He joined Purdue University in 1991, reaching the rank of Professor in 2008.
 Dr. Adams has received numerous awards and honors for his teaching, including the MSD AgVet Award for Creativity in Teaching, the Plue Outstanding Teacher Award, the Excellence 21 Special Recognition Award from the President of Purdue University, the Class of 1922 Helping Students Learn Award, and the Purdue University SVM Alumni Outstanding Teaching Award.
 He was Purdue University’s Norden-Pfizer Teacher of the Year in 1997, 2005, and 2009, and was inducted into the Purdue University Teaching Academy in 2006.
 Dr. Adams is a member of a number of academic, professional, and scholarly societies, and a Diplomate of the American College of Veterinary Internal Medicine.